supcik/academic-www/content/expo/sourcethemes/index.md

 layout = "project"

 # Project title.
-title = "Source Themes"
+title = "Source Themes (this site)"

 # Project summary to display on homepage.
-summary = "An example of a project/organization site."
+summary = "This project landing page and software documentation site are made with Academic."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`